Periodical cicadas: History

 In April 1800, Benjamin Banneker, who lived near Ellicott's Mills, Maryland, wrote in his record book that he recalled a "great locust year" in 1749, a second in 1766 during which the insects appeared to be "full as numerous as the first", and a third in 1783.
 He predicted that the insects (Brood X) "may be expected again in they year 1800 which is Seventeen Since their third appearance to me".
-Describing an effect that the pathogenic fungus, Massospora cicadina, has on its host, Banneker's record book stated that the insects:.... begin to Sing or make a noise from first they come out of the Earth till they die.
+Describing an effect that the pathogenic fungus, Massospora cicadina, has on its host, Banneker's record book stated that the insects:... begin to Sing or make a noise from first they come out of the Earth till they die.
 The hindermost part rots off, and it does not appear to be any pain to them, for they still continue on Singing till they die.

 In 1845, Dr. D.L.
 Pharas of Woodville, Mississippi, announced the 13-year periodicity of the southern cicada broods in a local newspaper, the Woodville Republican.
-In 1858, Pharas placed the title Cicada tredecim in a subsequent article that the newspaper published on the subject.
-Ten years later, the American Entomologist published in December 1868 a paper that Benjamin Dann Walsh and Charles Valentine Riley had written that also reported the 13-year periodicity of the southern cicada broods.
+In 1858, Pharas placed the title Cicada tredecim in a subsequent article that the newspaper published on the subject 13 years later.

+Ten years afterwards, Benjamin Dann Walsh and Charles Valentine Riley authored a paper that the American Entomologist published in December 1868 which also reported the 13-year periodicity of the southern cicada broods.
+Walsh and Riley "for convenience sake", named the 13-year brood Cicada tredecim, in contradistinction to Cicada septemdecim, the 17-year brood.

-Walsh's and Riley's paper, which Scientific American reprinted in January 1869, illustrated the interior and exterior characteristics of the nymphs' emergence holes and raised turrets.
-Their article, which did not cite Pharas' reports, was the first to describe the southern cicadas' 13-year periodicity that received widespread attention.
+Walsh's and Riley's paper, which Scientific American reprinted with some revisions in January 1869, illustrated the interior and exterior characteristics of the nymphs' emergence holes and raised turrets.
+Their articles, which did not cite Pharas' reports, were the first to describe the southern cicadas' 13-year periodicity that received widespread attention.
 Riley later acknowledged Pharas' work in an 1885 publication on periodical cicadas that he authored.

 In 1998, an emergence contained a brood of 17-year cicadas (Brood IV) in western Missouri and a brood of 13-year cicadas (Brood XIX) over much of the rest of the state.
 Each of the broods are the state's largest of their types.
 As the territories of the two broods overlap (converge) in some areas, the convergence was the state's first since 1777.